HTplex/htplex.readthedoc.io/docs/source/index.rst

 Haotian Zhang
 ===================================

+You found my blog!
+After countless try-and-fail attempts, I finally decided to use Sphinx to build my blog (for now).
-Machine Learning Engineer/Researcher/Data Scientist or whatever you call it.
+I'm HT, a deep learning & AI engineer/researcher/programmer/scientist or whatever you call it.
-Focusing on LLM based high accracy Handwriting Recognition, Document and Form QA, information extraction/retrivals, and other Vision-Language related tasks.
-Check here for more details about my technical background and projects.
+My research currently focuses on LLM based Vision-Language information extraction/retrival tasks such as Super Human-level Handwriting Recognition, Document QA, textual/image/video summery and retrivals, etc. Check here for more details about my technical background and projects.

 I'm also passionate about `Photography <https://gallery.htplex.io>`_ and :doc:`Cooking </food/index>` .

-:doc:`Here </tinyWiki/index.rst>`, you will mostly find the notes I accumulated during my work and study, spanning a wide range of topics, in the form of short and concise blog posts, I hope they can be helpful to you.
+:doc:`Here </tinyWiki/index>` , you will mostly find the notes I accumulated during my work and study, spanning a wide range of topics, in the form of short and concise blog posts, I hope they can be helpful to you.